 This enables users to work offline, and synchronize to the server when they get online Again.
-Even in online mode the system operates in this way.
+Even in online mode, the system operates this way.

-So if more than one person is working on a Revit file (.rvt) then the problem arises when more than one person is updating the files at the same time.
+If more than one person is working on a Revit file (.rvt), then the problem arises when more than one person is updating the files at the same time.

-Basicly it's last in first out, so it's the last save that "wins", this means that the other, changes goes into history and the users have to figure out how to incorporate the changes into one file.
+Basically, it is a last in first out system, so it's the last save that "wins", this means that the other changes go into history and the users have to figure out how to incorporate the changes into one file.

-In Revit there is a feature called "Work Sharing" this enables the Revit project to be divided into sections, for example on a house, the Roof in section1, the first floor in section 2 and the cellar in section 3, all the plumbing in section 4.
+In Revit, there is a feature called "Work Sharing".
+This enables the Revit project to be divided into sections.
+Eg.: for a house, the roof in section1, the first floor in section 2, the cellar in section 3, and all the plumbing in section 4.

 This would be the correct way of collaborating in Revit.

-(This feature is testet with the cloud solution and Revit 2015)
+(This feature is tested with the cloud solution and Revit 2015)